bitrifttech/moe_3b_16e_2a/documentation/build_plan.md

 > **SYSTEM PROMPT FOR AGENT**

-You are building a GPT2-MoE model with 16 experts, 2 active experts per token, for instruction following chatbots.
-The model will have \~3B total parameters, trained on the OpenAssistant OASST1 dataset, using HuggingFace Transformers, Tutel for MoE routing, BitsAndBytes 8-bit optimizer, and trained on a single NVIDIA 4060 with 16GB VRAM.
+You are building a GPT2-MoE model with 10 experts, 2 active experts per token, for instruction following chatbots.
+The model will have \~500M total parameters, trained on the OpenAssistant OASST1 dataset, using HuggingFace Transformers, Tutel for MoE routing, BitsAndBytes 8-bit optimizer, and trained on a single NVIDIA 4060 with 16GB VRAM.
 Use mixed 8-bit + fp16 precision.
 Implement gradient checkpointing, Adam8bit optimizer, and a 1024 sequence length.
 Use Deepspeed Stage 2 optimizer offloading if needed.
 Model definition uses custom subclassing of GPT2PreTrainedModel to inject MoE layers.

----

-# 🚀

-👉👉👉

-**If you want, I can even now generate:**

-* ✅ Complete project repo scaffold
-* ✅ `train.py` file
-* ✅ `moe_model.py` file
-* ✅ Dataset preprocessing pipeline
-* ✅ Full training launch scripts

 ---